 Security Data Packet – A packet that carries data necessary for setting or updating security system parameters such as Keys of various types.

+Security Data Packet Set – A group of Security Data Packets necessary to deliver a complete set of data that supports one of the functions provided by the Tunneled Packet Security System (see §6.4) of any of the CTP-based transport protocols.

 Security Data Stream – A data Stream carrying Security Data Packets that can be multiplexed with other Streams and delivered as part of a combined data Stream that is tunneled through a CTP Stream.

 Security Data Stream Consumer – A process that receives and utilizes the Security Data Packets delivered in a Security Data Stream.